JacobC1921w/PyNetTools/README.md

 ```python
 hostScan(localIP, threads = 10, timeout = 0.1)
 ```
-A simple multi-threaded host scanner, that sends unprivileged ICMP packets to all hosts on the subnet, returns a list, of which you need to use `parseScan()` to comprehend (ret: array)
+A simple multi-threaded host scanner, that sends unprivileged ICMP packets to all hosts on the subnet, returns a list (ret: array)
 - `localIP`: (str) Your machines local IP address (You can get it from `getPrivateIP()`)
 - `threads`: (int) How many threads for mutli-threading
 - `timeout`: (float) Timeout for giving up on response